ryanmcgrath/twython/README.md

 -----
 Twython (as of 2.7.0) is currently in the process of ONLY supporting Twitter v1.1 endpoints and deprecating all v1 endpoints!
 Please see the **[Twitter v1.1 API Documentation](https://dev.twitter.com/docs/api/1.1)** to help migrate your API calls!

-As of Twython 2.0.0, we have changed routes for functions to abide by the **[Twitter Spring 2012 clean up](https://dev.twitter.com/docs/deprecations/spring-2012)** Please make changes to your code accordingly.

 Development of Twython (specifically, 1.3)
 ------------------------------------------
 As of version 1.3, Twython has been extensively overhauled.
 Most API endpoint definitions are stored